Unforgettable (2017 film): Plot

-Julia and her friend Ali discover police records of Tessa’s obsessive and violent tendencies as a child, which led her to burn down her father’s home.
+Julia and her friend Ali discover police records of Tessa's obsessive and violent tendencies as a child, which led her to burn down her father's home.
 As “Julia”, Tessa enjoys sexually explicit messages with Michael, inviting him to visit Julia for sex.
 Finding the real Julia alone at home, he attacks her, but a badly beaten Julia wounds him with a kitchen knife and escapes.
 Tessa, waiting outside, stabs Michael in the chest, framing Julia for his murder.
 Julia is released after being questioned by Detective Pope, who shows David the social media conversations with Michael.

 At Tessa's home, David notices her burned gloves in the fireplace and the stolen ring on her finger.
-He realizes the whole truth, but an enraged Tessa knocks him unconscious with a fireplace poker.
+He realizes the whole truth, but an enraged Tessa knocks him unconscious with a fireplace poker, and ties him up.
 Julia arrives, taking Lily to her car, and returns to rescue David but is attacked by Tessa.

 In the ensuing fight, Tessa is halted by the sight of her bleeding face in a mirror, and by a picture of Lily.
 As Julia holds her at bay with a knife, Tessa commits suicide by pulling herself onto the blade; dying, she asks Julia not to let Lily remember her like this.

-Six months later, David and Julia have married and moved into a new house with Lily.
+Six months later, David and Julia have married and moved into a new house with Lily far from his home town, in San Francisco.
 Julia is horrified by the arrival of Lovey, asking to see her granddaughter.